What are Qualifying Sessions?

 The trials are great opportunity to take part in mock trials in real courtrooms and observe advocacy in practice from those further down their career path.

 As minimal preparation is involved, students must attend on 2 dates to receive 1 Qualifying point.
-Students may book Tuesday 14 and Thursday 16 OR Monday 20 and Tuesday 21 November 2023.
+Students may book Thursday 14 and Tuesday 19 Nov 2024 OR Thursday 21 and Tuesday 26 Nov 2024

 Learning Outcome(s):